(Version 1.8)

 Your kernel must support whatever file systems you are using.

-The limits stated below for the various file systems are not standard or theoretical limits, but real limits determined by testing under Linux 2.6.x.
-Your mileage should not vary.
+The limits stated below for the various file systems are not standard or theoretical limits but actual limits determined by testing under Linux.
+Of course, the same disc may be read differently by a different operating system or a different version of Linux.

 * The following characters, which are allowed in Linux file names, are lost in translation to Joliet: *:;?\